 The Sunshine Coast University Hospital is a $1.8 billion investment in healthcare in Queensland.
 It will bring both new and expanded health services to the growing Sunshine Coast region, as well as dedicated education, training and research facilities.

-Calibre Consulting was engaged as principal consultant and civil engineering consultant for the design and construction of the infrastructure works needed to service the hospital.
+Calibre was engaged as principal consultant and civil engineering consultant for the design and construction of the infrastructure works needed to service the hospital.
 This included major roadworks, stormwater drainage, sewage and water mains, as well as a 70m span precast concrete bridge for vehicle, cyclist and pedestrian movements.

 24 months of works delivered in 12 months